 My turn was up.

 "My name is Makoto Yuki.
-I am the field leader of S.E.E.S., and I can control multiple Personas.
-My main Persona, and my personal favorite to use, is Orpheus.
-Examples of others I control are Pyro Jack, Jack Frost, Angel, Apsaras, Forneus, Inugami, and Pixie.
-I can use multiple spells with effects ranging from offensive to defensive to healing to even instantly killing...and my strongest Persona is named Thanatos."
+I'm the leader out in the field, and I can control multiple Personas at once.
+My main Persona, and my personal favorite, is Orpheus.
+Other Personas I can use include Pyro Jack, Jack Frost, Angel, Apsaras, Forneus, Inugami, and Pixie.
+I can use multiple spells with effects ranging from offensive, to defensive, to healing, to even spells that can cause instant death...and my strongest Persona is named Thanatos."

-"I don't even know why he's with me in the first place," I admitted.
-"But he gets the job done."
+"I don't know why he's with me in the first place," I admitted.
+"But he's useful in certain situations."

-Everyone gave me quite a stare.
-And I didn't like it one bit, so I decided to break the awkwardness.
+Everyone gave me quite the stare.
+I didn't like it one bit, so I decided to break the awkwardness.

-"Where did you get it?"
+"Where did you come across such a book?"
 I asked Yuka.

-She replied, "I was involved in an accident years ago.
-I survived...but my brother and my dad didn't."
+"I was involved in an accident years ago.
+My mother and I survived, but...my brother and my dad didn't."